skolmer/i18n-tag-schema/README.md

     -h, --help                 output usage information
     -V, --version              output the version number
-    -p, --preprocessor <name>  the name of a preprocessor node module. for typescript use './preprocessors/typescript' -s, --schema <path>        set path of the schema to create or validate against.
+    -p, --preprocessor <name>  the name of a preprocessor node module. for typescript use './preprocessors/typescript' -o, --postprocessor <name> the name of a postprocessor node module. for PO export file format use './postprocessors/po' -s, --schema <path>        set path of the schema to create or validate against.
                                If --schema is not set, JSON will be printed to the output.
     -f, --filter <regex>       a regular expression to filter source files. defaults to \.jsx?$